-We like just about everything that the Bestway Lay-Z-Spa Singapore has to offer: from the premium drop-stitch material on the outside, to the spacious five-person capacity, it's got a lot going for it, and it definitely earns its place right at the top of our best hot tubs list.
+We like just about everything that the Lay-Z-Spa Singapore has to offer.
+From the premium drop-stitch material on the outside, to the spacious five-person capacity, it's got a lot going for it, and it definitely earns its place at the top of our best hot tubs list.
 What's more, the price is on the reasonable side as well.

-Bestway has managed to fit 140 jets in here, so you're guaranteed a relaxing soak in this hot tub, and it has plenty of modern technology built in too – you can turn it on, turn it off and set the temperature right from your phone, and there's a 40°C rapid heating system installed so you don't have to wait around to take a dip in this.
+Lay-Z-Spa has managed to fit 140 jets in here, so you're guaranteed a relaxing soak in this hot tub, and it has plenty of modern technology built in too – you can turn it on, turn it off and set the temperature right from your phone, and there's a 40°C rapid heating system installed so you don't have to wait around before taking a dip.

-All in all it's a fantastic hot tub and one that we can wholeheartedly recommend.
-You can get cheaper models (see below for some of them) but in terms of value for money, the scope of the features, the aesthetic appeal of the design, the capacity for five people and everything else we've mentioned, this is definitely a winner.
+All in all, the Lay-Z-Spa Singapore is a fantastic hot tub and one that we can wholeheartedly recommend.
+You can get cheaper models, but in terms of value for money, scope of the features, aesthetic appeal and capacity for five people, this is definitely a winner.

-We have a number of luxury hot tubs below for bigger budgets, but when it comes to affordability, we think the popular Bestway Lay-Z-Spa Miami Hot Tub is the best hot tub you can buy at the moment.
+When it comes to affordability, we think the popular Lay-Z-Spa Miami Hot Tub is the best value model you can buy at the moment.

 This inflatable hot tub has been earning rave reviews from customers.
-It's slightly smaller than some of the other options in our best hot tub guide, seating up to four people (although customers have said it's more like three at a push), and it doesn't come with the fancy lighting of its more advanced sibling – the Bestway Lay-Z-Spa Paris hot tub, below.
+It's slightly smaller than some of the other options here, seating up to four people (although customers have said it's more like three at a push), and it doesn't come with the fancy lighting of its more advanced sibling – the Lay-Z-Spa Paris hot tub, below.
 However, you do get a very similar air jet system, and the fast and easy set up that you get with the more expensive model.

-The Bestway Lay-Z-Spa Miami Hot Tub boasts a sturdy construction, reducing the risk of puncture or leakage.
+The Lay-Z-Spa Miami boasts a sturdy construction, reducing the risk of puncture or leakage.
 As a result, you can expect this hot tub to stand the test of time in your back garden, and at less than £400 it's fantastic value.

-You can compare this hot top to another top competitor in our Bestway Lay-Z-Spa Miami vs Bestway Lay-Z-Spa Helsinki comparison feature.
+You can compare this hot top to another top competitor in our Lay-Z-Spa Miami vs Lay-Z-Spa Helsinki (opens in new tab) comparison feature.